yytelliot/tp/docs/UserGuide.md

 * Removes the specified tag(s) from the student(s) at the specified `INDEX`(es).
 * The index **must be a positive integer** (1, 2, 3, …).
 * At least one tag must be provided.
-* If any of the specified tags do not exist on a student, the command will fail and none of the tags will be deleted.
+* The command updates every selected student who has at least one of the specified tags.
+* The command fails only if it would not change any selected student.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can remove tags from multiple students at once by specifying multiple indices. e.g. `tag delete 1 2 3 t/math` removes the `math` tag from the 1st, 2nd, and 3rd students.